 Unlike a penalty charge notice, a parking charge notice has a slightly different appeals process.
 The first thing you should do when appealing a parking charge notice is contact the parking operator.
 This might be the landowner or the parking management company.
 Give your reasons for appealing the ticket, and ask them to withdraw the fine.
 This is known as an informal appeal.

-You’ll need to make sure that you provide the landowner or the parking company with as much evidence as you can gather.
+You’ll need to make sure that you provide the landowner or the parking company with as much evidence or reasons for appealing as you can gather.
+It’s often useful to write a letter of appeal so that you can keep a copy for your records too.
 This might be a picture of unclear signage or even documents proving that you sold your vehicle before the date on the ticket.
+There are actually more parking ticket loopholes than you might think!

 We have a handy parking ticket appeal template that you can use to make sure you don’t accidentally miss any information!